Differential entropy per particle as a probe of van Hove singularities and flat bands: Differential entropy near van Hove singularities

 From this expression it is evident that differential entropy for power-law divergent DoS depends only on dimensionless combination $\mu/T$.
 Thus, the function $s_{\alpha}(\mu,T)$ is universal for different classes of materials, some of which are listed in classifications from Refs.\cite{Yuan2020PRB,Chandrasekaran2020PRB}.
+Notably, the Eq.\eqref{eq:entropy-power-alpha} can be also used for the differential entropy near Dirac cone spectrum.
+Setting $\alpha=-1$, $D_{+}=D_{-}$ and using the identity $\text{Li}_{1}(z)=-\log(1-z)$, we find the following expression, which agrees with results of Ref.\cite{Tsaran2017Nature}:

-This function is plotted in Fig.\ref{fig:power-law-entropy} for several values of $\alpha$ and corresponding examples of $D_{+}$ and $D_{-}$ ratios.
+The differential entropy function $s_{\alpha}(\mu,T)$ is plotted in Fig.\ref{fig:power-law-entropy} for several values of $\alpha$ and corresponding examples of $D_{+}$ and $D_{-}$ ratios, and compared with $s_{Dirac}(\mu,T)$.
+The qualitative difference between two cases is the different sign of the slope of the curves as functions of $\mu/T$ when $s(\mu,T)$ passes through zero.
+Thus one can distinguish van Hove singularities from Dirac cones in the characteristic dip and peak structure of the differential entropy using the sign of the curve slope.

 For the logarithmic van Hove singularity we find the following expression for differential entropy (see Appendix \ref{appendix:integrals}):